-Commit to Connect will host the virtual 2025 National Summit to Increase Social Connections on September 9 and 10, from 1:00 to 3:30 p.m.
+Commit to Connect will host the virtual 2026 National Summit to Increase Social Connections on June 23 and 24, from 1:00 to 3:30 p.m.
 ET each day.
-Sessions will focus on this year’s theme, “Scaling and Replicating Effective Social Connection Programs,” and highlight innovative initiatives that strengthen the aging and disability networks’ capacity to address social isolation and strategies to replicate and scale these programs nationwide.
+This year’s theme, “Champion Your Health: Social Connection as a Cornerstone of Prevention, Wellness, Healthy Aging, and Independence,” builds on the Administration for Community Living’s 2026 celebration of Older Americans Month.
+Day one of the Summit will focus on social connection and its role in nutrition programs and services (including Older Americans Act programs) to improve the health and wellbeing of older adults and people with disabilities.
+Day two will highlight how group community-based exercise and physical activities promote social connection, health, and wellbeing.
 The full two-day agenda can be found below.
 The target audience for this summit are aging and disability leaders and innovators at the local, state, and national levels who are dedicated to ending social isolation and loneliness and promoting social connection.

 Registration is free but required.
 This event will include CART captioning and ASL interpretation.
 The session recordings, PowerPoint slides, and other materials will be posted on this page after the event.
 Contact info@committoconnect.org with any questions.